gregorriegler/mob-programming-rpg/docs/backlog.md

 # Doing
+- Use property getters as appropriate
+    - [x] `player.name`
+    - [ ] more?

+# To Do (prioritized)
 - Keep on refactoring primitive obsession

-# To Do (prioritized)
+- which ecmascript version do we want to target for typescript? [tsconfig.json](../webapp/tsconfig.json)
 - Document in the readme.md to explain how to start the app
 - [Issues in GitHub](https://github.com/gregorriegler/mob-programming-rpg/issues)
     - Support small screen